Frequently Asked Questions

-Yes, if the source point cloud contains RGB data, and you converted it with Pointfuse V1.1 or later, you can display the vector model with realistic RGB texturing.
+Yes, if the source point cloud contains RGB data, and you converted it with Pointfuse V1.1 or later, you can display the mesh model with realistic RGB texturing.
 The other texture you can use with V1.1 or later is Intensity (if the source point cloud contains intensity data).

 Yes, the measurement tool can accurately measure lines, polylines, and polygons.
 You can view the measurements on the model and export them into a CSV file.

-Yes, you can crop your point cloud in Pointfuse so that it contains only the points you want included in a vector model.
+Yes, you can crop your point cloud in Pointfuse so that it contains only the points you want included in a mesh model.
 You can crop multiple times, and choose whether to keep or discard each area selected.
-When you have cropped the point cloud so that it contains only the points you want to convert, you can create a vector model based only on those points.
+When you have cropped the point cloud so that it contains only the points you want to convert, you can create a mesh model based only on those points.

 Requirements and Compatibility

 No. Pointfuse only runs on a physical Windows PC.
 You cannot run it on a virtual machine, or on a Mac.
 You can use Pointfuse via desktop sharing, but Remote Desktop is not supported.
 TeamViewer is the suggested alternative.

 This message means that CodeMeter, the licence protection software used by Pointfuse, has not installed correctly.
 To resolve this issue, download and install the CodeMeter Runtime Kit for Windows from the vendor’s website: http://codemeter.com/us/service/downloads.html.
 You will then need to re-install Pointfuse, so that the license is correctly imported.